 Thursdays were the days for the Italians, the rest of the weekdays for any clients with needs.
 “I loved Thursdays.
 People were flourishing and I could see it in their faces.”
 After five years, Sr Loretta went to Marycrest in Brisbane, where at Sr Nola’s request, she became supervisor.
 Two years on, she was in Canberra, ministering at L’Arche community – a posting she loved.

 Loretta then completed a clinical pastoral education course (CPE) and ministered for two terms at St Vincent’s Hospital in Sydney.
 It was an experience which fed straight into her focus on spirituality.

 After that came a sabbatical, which took her back to Toulouse, Treviso to visit the family, Ireland, and Jerusalem.
 When she came back from her sabbatical, she had to find a role.
 It was the first time since Sr Loretta was in her teens that she had to look for a ministry herself – she had been assigned to everything in between her nursing training and then.
 She applied at Assisi Aged Care in Rosanna, and got a nursing role in aged care.
 She spent 13 years there until she retired a couple of years ago.

 Now, Sr Loretta is ministering as a pastoral associate at St Pius X, “doing visitations, flower arranging, a little cleaning, taking Sisters out.
 I also do a little sewing.
 And I go once a month to Days for Girls (DFG) at Camberwell to make feminine hygiene kits for girls in the developing world.”

-She swims at least twice a week to help keep arthritis under control, and is assisting her sister Mirella who is not too well.
+She swims at least twice a week to help keep arthritis under control.

 “I try to recognise that each moment is a gift to cherish and to live it the best I can with love,” Loretta said.